Andromeda227799/Andromeda227799/README.md

-- 👋 Hi, I’m @Andromeda227799
+- 👋 Hi, I’m Shamith Rao
-- 👀 I’m interested in Web and Andorid App Developement
+- 👀 I’m interested in Web and Android App Developement
 - ✨ I love Competetive coding and Data Structures
 - 🌱 I’m currently learning the same
 - 💞️ I’m looking to collaborate on any upcoming buisness applications